garth/vim/README.md

 VIM Config
 ==========

-Primary features include pathogen, a custom colour scheme, ctr-p and handlebars support.
+Primary features include pathogen, a custom colour scheme, ctr-p, tern and handlebars support.
 Configuratin that works with Mac OS and Ubuntu, VIM and GVIM/MacVIM.

 Windows works with GVIM. but there are issues with the colour scheme in cmd.exe VIM which need to be fixed.